 Each member of our community is encouraged to share their perspective appropriately, thereby helping us to build a more inclusive and positive community that values every individual and group.
 At BC, we foster awareness, respect, understanding and cooperation among everyone.

 Students are encouraged to engage with this office within student life to investigate their personal identity and expand current knowledge about other cultures.
-The Office of Identity Development and Cultural Appreciation is composed of the Center for Diversity Education and Advocacy, Spiritual Life and Personal Growth, as well as Student Retention and Success Services.
+The Office of Diversity, Equity and Inclusion is composed of the Inclusion, Diversity, Equity and Advocacy Center (IDEA Center), Spiritual Life and Personal Growth, as well as Student Retention and Success Services.

 The IDEA Center creates meaningful opportunities for all BC students, faculty, staff and community.
 Together, we can share, learn and grow in understanding and appreciation of cultural differences and similarities.
 We all share in the work of creating and supporting a diverse, equitable and inclusive campus community.
 The College provides several strategies to promote equity and inclusion throughout campus to encourage a more diverse community.

 - Community Conversations